dodokek/Hash-Table/README.md

 ![image](https://user-images.githubusercontent.com/57039216/233831148-4887cc51-3337-4356-8859-f5462da1be31.png)

 At this point the supremacy of Murmur hash is obvious.
-If we had less words, I might have used Hashsum, but Murmur hash is much more fun to optimize.

 ## Part 2.
 Optimizations